 (Overdrive) is the normal drive position for the best fuel economy.

-The overdrive function allows automatic upshifts to second, third and fourth gear.
+The overdrive function allows automatic upshifts and downshifts through all available gears.

 Deactivating overdrive

 Press the Transmission Control Switch (TCS) located on the end of the gearshift lever.
 The Transmission Control Indicator Light (TCIL) will illuminate on the instrument cluster.